 - The services that are focused on enterprise clients help to create ML-based applications using API connectors.

 Amazon Machine Learning platform offers ready-made and simply available prediction models for any developer, even though if they have no idea about data science.
-A pay-as-you-go model, requiring very less investment in hardware or software packages, has made Amazon one amongst the simplest ML platform providers an entrant will check-in for.
-Developers can make use of AI toolkits provided by AWS (Amazon web services) which also include Amazon Lex and Amazon Polly.
+A pay-as-you-go model, requiring very little investment in hardware or software packages, has made Amazon one of the simplest ML platform providers an entrant will check in for.
+In addition, developers can make use of AI toolkits provided by AWS (Amazon web services), which also include Amazon Lex and Amazon Polly.